csev/cc4e/md/chap03.md

     goto error;

-- • •
+        ...

     error:

-_clean up the mess_
+        clean up the mess

-This organization is handy if the error-handling code is non-trivial, and if

 [comment]: <> (page 63 , CHAPTER 3 CONTROL FLOW 63 )

-errors can occur in several places.
+This organization is handy if the error-handling code is non-trivial, and if errors can occur in several places.
 A label has the same form as a variable name, and is followed by a colon.
 It can be attached to any statement in the same function as the goto.